jsiegenthaler/homebridge-eosstb/README.md

 * **debugLevel**: Controls the amount of debug data shown in the Homebridge logs, independent of the debug setting in Homebridge.
 Supported values are: 0=No debug logging, 1=Minimum, 2=Enhanced, 3=Verbose.
 Optional.
 Defaults to 0 if not found.
 Warning: a lot of log entries can occur at the higher debug levels.

 ## Netflix and other special app channels ##
 Netflix is actually an app on the set-top box, and not a normal linear TV channel.
-It appears in the channel list on the TV, and can be added to favorites.
+It appears in the channel list on the TV, and can be added to favourites.
 However, it is not broadcast as a normal linear TV channel in the master channel list.
-Therefore the name cannot be determined from the profile favorite channel list, and the name appears as "Channel xxx" where xxx is the channel id.
+Therefore, the name cannot be determined from the profile favourite channel list, and the name appears as "Channel xxx" where xxx is the channel id.
 Known channel ids for Netflix are:
 * Telenet Belgium: netflix
 * UPC Switzerland: SVO9690
 Add the channelId and the channelName to channelNames in the config, and then the proper name will appear.